Understanding The Dangers Of Fatigue On A Construction Site

 Personal choices of workers: Smoking, drinking, unhealthy eating habits, as well as stressful interpersonal relationships, can all lead to stress, the loss of sleep and increased fatigue.

 It is important for workers to understand that there are many things that can affect alertness and agility on the job.
 Workers should remain aware that their reaction time often slows down as they grow more tired.
-When the affects of the day rise to the level of exhaustion, the risk for workplace injury is real.
+When the effects of the day rise to the level of exhaustion, the risk for workplace injury is real.